Advantages and Features

 Most applications can be satisfied by selecting from the stock sizes listed; however, OEMs may find an optimum design solution requires a special size or special features such as stub series threads, special diameter and lead combinations, metric diameters and leads, etc. For these applications, Roton is uniquely qualified with over 25 years experience serving the OEM market.

 Tooling and software resources can be utilized to assist the OEM designer in finding the very best solution for any application.
 An extensive tooling inventory exists for many special sizes, not listed in Table 10.
 This allows OEMs to purchase many “specials” quickly without the expense and delay of new tooling.
-Contact Roton Application Engineering for more details.
+Consult Roton Application Engineering for more details.

 Bronze nuts provide superior service at high working loads.
 They should be well lubricated with a good quality, Extreme Pressure (EP) grease compatible with the operating environment.
 Plastic nuts can be used without lubrication and are popular with stainless steel screws for wash-down applications.